 Most women tend to think that they are the only woman in the world who has never experienced an orgasm.
 This could not be further from the truth.

-A woman’s ability to experience orgasm is as unique as her fingerprint.
+A woman’s ability to experience orgasm and her actual orgasm is as unique as her fingerprint.
 Some women have never had an orgasm.
 Others can orgasm just fine on their own, but have a hard time getting there with a partner.

 One of the most common problems brought up in sex therapy for women is lack of desire.
 Sexual desire is quite complex, and the causes of low desire can be numerous.
 Most women these days live incredibly stressful lives—juggling jobs, relationships, parenting and numerous other commitments.
 Many find it hard to find the time or energy for sex.
 Sometimes it can feel like your sex life has so many things working against it.
 They experience themselves as tense and over committed.
 Desire requires space, time and relaxation.